Recognising a stroke

 Even if you have no medical knowledge you can do an easy test to check whether the symptoms indicate a stroke.
 If you suspect someone is having a stroke, ask them to

-If they have problems with any one of these tasks you must call an ambulance immediately.
+If they have problems with any one or more of these tasks you must call an ambulance immediately.
 Until the ambulance arrives, make sure the person’s lying comfortably with their upper body raised.
 They shouldn’t eat or drink anything, as a stroke can often lead to problems swallowing.
 It’s very important for family members to keep calm.

 In the event of further health-related questions, SWICA customers can contact the santé24 telemedicine service free of charge on +41 44 404 86 86.
 A telemedicine practice licence allows santé24 physicians to provide additional medical services in cases that are suited to a telemedicine approach.
 SWICA customers can also use the BENECURA medical app to carry out a digital SymptomCheck and receive recommendations about what to do next.
 During a subsequent phone call with santé24, customers can decide for themselves whether to release their information from SymptomCheck to santé24.